-As part of our ongoing commitment to creating an inclusive workplace, everyone at Schmidt Public Affairs has the option to display their gender pronouns in their email signature.
+As part of our ongoing commitment to creating an inclusive workplace, everyone at Schmidt Public Affairs has the option to display their pronouns in their email signature.

 Pronouns refer to the way we address others in relation to their gender.
 While folks often interpret or assume a person’s gender based on their outward appearance and “assign” a relevant pronoun, such as “she/her/hers” or “he/him/his,” how a person appears in terms of gender expression doesn’t necessarily indicate anything about their gender.